ppy/osu-wiki/news/2025/2025-02-27-introducing-teams.md

 Here are some of the most noteworthy stats:

-- Around **7249~ teams** were made during the first 7 days.
+- **7249 teams** were made during the first 7 days.
 Close to 1000 teams per day!
 - Currently, only one team has reached the maximum team size of **256 members**, that being [yuri](https://osu.ppy.sh/teams/14) with a team ID of 14.
 - **2743 teams** only have their creators as members.
 Show these users some love by joining their teams!
-- The first team was created all the way back in **December the 13th, 2024**.
+- The first team was created all the way back in **December 13th, 2024**.
 Talk about early access.

 ---